Why Body Doubling Works for Focus and Productivity

 This is one reason companies investing in inclusive productivity support for teams see faster task completion and reduced burnout.

-Body doubling is a low-cost, high-impact inclusion strategy that works across industries and team sizes.
+This practice is a low-cost, high-impact inclusion strategy that works across industries and team sizes.

 Organizations can introduce it through structured virtual focus sessions, quiet coworking blocks, or one-to-one support.
 Some teams pair colleagues as focus partners, while others integrate body doubling through virtual assistant support for remote teams.